Discobotdevlolhehe/discobotdevlolhehe/README.md

 ---

 ## Quick about me:
 - Just a normal 16-year-old going through life.
- don’t code out of passion.
+- I don’t code out of passion.
 I do it when I’m paid, pestered, or pissed off.
 It’s rarely my best, but still cleaner than whatever Frankenstein mess ChatGPT warriors cook up after three coffee-fueled all-nighters.

 ---